Symmetries of Schroedinger equation with scalar and vector potentials: Symmetries with second order polynomial dependence on time

-All systems presented in this table and in the following Tables 2 -4 admit symmetries $P_0=\ri \p_0$ and $I$, the latter is the unit operator which generates the wave function scaling.
+All systems presented in Tables 1--4 admit symmetries $P_0=\ri \p_0$ and $I$, the latter is the unit operator which generates the scaling of the wave function.
 The additional symmetries are fixed in the third column of the tables.
-The related symmetry algebras are fixed in the fourth columns, where $\textsf{n}_{a,b}$ and $\textsf{s}_{a,b}$ are nilpotent and solvable Lie algebras correspondingly, whose dimension is $a$ and identification number is $b$.
+The related symmetry algebras are specified in the fourth columns, where $\textsf{n}_{a,b}$ and $\textsf{s}_{a,b}$ are nilpotent and solvable Lie algebras correspondingly, whose dimension is $a$ and identification number is $b$.
 To identify these algebras for $a\leq 6$ we use the notations proposed in \cite{snob}.
 The symbol $2\textsf{n}_{1,1}$ denotes the direct sum of two one-dimension algebras.
-In addition, $\textsf{shcr(1,2)}$ is the nine-dimensional Lie algebra of Schr\"odinger groups in (1+2) dimensional space.
+In addition, $\textsf{g(1,2)}$ and $\textsf{shcr(1,2)}$ are the Lie algebras of Galilei and Schr\"odinger groups in (1+2) dimensional space.

+The systems presented in Items 5, 7, 11, 14, 15, 16, 18 (and 12 for $\mu=0$) of Table 1 admit equivalence transformations (\ref{t8}) which generate the additional potential term $-\frac{\omega^2 r^2}2$ in the scalar potential.
+To fix the systems admitting such equivalence transformation we use the mark * for the item numbers.
+In addition, the systems marked by stars admit equivalence transformations (\ref{et3}) with respect to variables $x_a$ missing in all potentials.

+These rules pay also for the following Tables 2-4.
+However, for the systems presented in Items 3, 4, 7 of Table 2 and Item 6 of Table 4 transformations (\ref{et3}) should be combined with the gauge transformation deleting $\alpha x_1$ or $\alpha x_2$.

-The only seven dimensional invariance algebra which appears in Tables 1 and 2 is presented in Item 9 of Table 2.
+In Item8 of Table 2 a seven dimensional invariance algebra is presented.
 It is solvable, and we conventionally denote it as $\textsf{s}_{7,1}$.
 The commutation relations for its basis elements can be found in (\ref{shr}) and the following formulae (\ref{ttt}).

-It is important to note that the systems presented in Items 3, 4, 5, 6, 8, 9, 10 of Table 1 and Item 7 of Table 2 admit equivalence transformations (\ref{t7}) and (\ref{t8}).
-The same is true for potentials presented in Item 5 of Table 1 provided parameter $\alpha$ is zero.
-These transformations generate the additional potential term $-\frac{\omega^2 r^2}2$ in the scalar potential.
-To fix the systems admitting such equivalence transformation we use the mark * for the item numbers.
-In addition, the system marked by stars admit additional equivalence transformations (\ref{et3}).